metury/mff-dso-project/matchings.md

 A finite **matroid $\mathcal{M}$** is structure - pairing $(X, \varphi)$ where $X$ is a finite set called ground set and $\varphi$ is a family of subsets of $X$ called the independent set satisfying three axioms:
 - $(I_{1})$ The empty set is independent, i.e., $\emptyset \in \varphi$
 - $(I_{2})$ Hereditary property: every subset of an independent set is independent.
-- $(I_{3})$ Exchange Property: The exchange axiom states that any independent set can be extended by adding an element from a larger independent set.
+- $(I_{3})$ Exchange Property: states that any independent set can be extended by adding an element from a larger independent set.
 - $(I_{3'})$ If $A$ is any subset of $X$ then all the maximal (w.r.t. inclusion) subsets $Y$ of $A$ with $Y$ ∈ $\varphi$ have the same cardinality.

 ## Matroid intersection ##